-Retinitis pigmentosa is a group of eye problems which affect the retina by changing the way the retina responds to light, which can make it hard to see.
+Retinitis pigmentosa is a group of eye problems that affect the retina by changing the way the retina responds to light, which can make it hard to see.
 Retinitis pigmentosa is a genetic condition and can cause vision loss over time.
-Vision loss for people with retinitis pigmentosa can mean loss of night vision, or the ability to see at night, problems with seeing colors, loss of central vision, and loss of peripheral vision.
+Vision loss for people with retinitis pigmentosa can mean loss of night vision (the ability to see at night), problems with seeing colors, loss of central vision, and loss of peripheral vision.

 Book an Appointment for a Comprehensive Eye Exam

-At Walter Eye Clinic, our doctors use advanced technology to provide a retinal exam, which enables them to spot signs of retinal diseases, even in the early stages when you may not notice any symptoms.
+At Walter Eye Clinic, our doctors use advanced technology during a retinal exam.
+This technology enables them to spot signs of retinal diseases, even in the early stages when you may not notice any symptoms.
 We are experts in diagnosing and managing a wide range of retina problems, such as diabetic eye disease and macular degeneration.
 Contact us today to schedule an appointment.